 Related: before you go, check out all my tips for planning a road trip.

-If you’re looking for a quick getaway or even a day trip from Chicago, these locations are all within two hours of the Windy City.
+If you’re looking for a quick getaway or even a day trip, these locations are short road trips from Chicago and all within two hours of the Windy City.

 Driving time: 1 hour